Thursday, September 29

 Short story alert:

 There once was a beautiful emerald-green dragonfly who loved to fly from pond to pond in search of food!
-One day she couldn’t find any flying insects to eat at her usual eating spots on the pond.
-So, she went on an adventure flying high in the sky till she came to this large lake.
+One day, she couldn’t find flying insects to eat at her usual eating spots on the pond.
+So, she went on an adventure, flying high in the sky till she came to this large lake.
 There were flying insects everywhere.
 Oh, how happy she was!
 She spent all day eating all the flying insects she could.
-She was filled with joy and her belly was filled with food.
+She was filled with joy, and her belly was filled with food.
 She flew back to her pond and slept all night.
 THE END!

 Check these free printables out: